Wolverine Foundation Research Team

 About Dr Chung →

 Dr. Chung directs NIH funded research programs in human genetics of birth defects including congenital diaphragmatic hernia, congenital heart disease, and esophageal atresia, autism, neurodevelopmental disorders, pulmonary hypertension, cardiomyopathy, obesity, diabetes, and breast cancer.
-She leads the Precision Medicine Resource in the Irving Institute at Columbia University and is a member of the National Academy of Medicine.
+She leads Pediatrics at Boston Children’s Hospital and is a member of the National Academy of Medicine.
 She has authored over 450 peer reviewed papers and 75 reviews and chapters in medical texts.

 Alexa Geltzeiler